Paradigm-MP/oof/README.md

 -------------------------
 ```
 if you see those two messages, congrats!
 You've successfully installed OOF and have taken your first steps to becoming a master of the framework.
+If you don't see those messages, something went wrong and you should try the above steps again.

 ### Essential modules
 There are some modules that are *essential* to working with OOF.
 Because OOF isn't particularly compatible with existing resources, we've created some modules to help get you started.
 Keep in mind that it's encouraged that you edit and extend the capabilities of these modules according to your needs.
 We created these out of necessity for our gamemode.